-United States Department of Education regulations require that students receiving federal student aid (i.e.: Pell, Stafford, and Work Study) be enrolled in courses that are applicable towards their degree.
+United States Department of Education regulations require that students receiving federal student aid (i.e.: Pell, Direct Loans, and Work Study) be enrolled in courses that are applicable towards their degree.
 Students enrolled in coursework not applicable towards their degree requirements could see their financial aid package prorated or cancelled.

 What is Course Program of Study (CPoS)?

 Course Program of Study is a process to stay in compliance with federal regulations on financial aid.
 Financial aid funds can only be awarded for courses that are required for your degree program.

 CPoS has always been a regulation and with the availability of new functionality within STAR, the University of Hawai’i at Mānoa can now begin to implement the CPoS regulation.
 UH Mānoa will be going live with CPoS starting with Fall 2021.

 If you receive federal financial aid it is important that you ensure you are enrolling for courses that fulfill degree requirements.
 If you are uncertain whether a course fulfills your degree requirements, we encourage you to meet with your academic advisor.